Arrests.Org Texas Recent Arrest at texas.arrests.org 2026

 jpay.com → · 1-800-574-8333

-• 📞Jail phones are outbound only — inmates cannot receive incoming calls
+• Jail phones are outbound only — the inmate calls you.
+You cannot call them.

-• 💰Fund a prepaid account with Securus or GTL BEFORE they try to call — otherwise the call drops
+• Fund your account with Securus or GTL before they try to call.
+If your account has no balance, the call drops immediately with no explanation to the inmate.

 txcourts.gov →